em429/remember/README.md

 ### Explore the context of annotations

 Context matters.
-Clicking the highlight pops up the full paragraph where the it was made, and if you still need more context, there is a button to displays the lines before and after the paragraph. (think `grep -C 1`).
+Clicking the highlight pops up the full paragraph where the it was made, and if you still need more context, there is a button to displays the lines before and after the paragraph (think `grep -C 1`).

 Additionally, the book, the chapter (and subchapters if any) are displayed on each highlight's card.

 It's like a self-hosted Readwise alternative, still in very early stages.